luchofndz/drawing-tool/README.md

 Increment unit testing.
 Impement helpful tooltips and connect API to save the current state and also allow to export it.
 Add more details on UI.
+create folders for files and create a UI for dashboard to access to the functionality.

 ## Run:
 first install all running: